-View a recent promotional video for the New York City based company Boxee using the Lensbaby Composer to create dynamic time-lapse scenes:
+View a recent promotional video Tomer created for the New York City based company Boxee.
+The video uses the Lensbaby Composer to create dynamic time-lapse scenes.

 “The shoot called for a unique perspective on NYC living, as a way to present the Boxee lifestyle experience.
 We made the choice to go with time-lapse sequences as transitions and mood setting for the video.
 To give it that extra “oomph”, we chose to shoot the time-lapses using a lensbaby on our Canon 5D Mk II.
 We used the Lensbaby Composer, along with the wide and tele adapter, and changed aperture with the magnetic discs on the go.
 We were literally blown away by the visuals that can be achieved with such a compact system!
 The client was delighted, as were we…” – Tomer Bahat

-Who are some influential directors for your work?
+Who are some influential directors for your work and why do they inspire you?

 In my commercial and music video work, I’m greatly influenced by Jonathan Glazer and Michelle Gondry, as two very different poles of cinematic expression.